When you hit the Georgian capital Tbilisi in 1992 you stayed at the Metechi Palace Hotel. Everyone did.

 The Metechi had bars, a multi-level reception area, a tearoom.
 The waitresses in the Piano Bar were beautiful, all dark eyes and corkscrewing black hair and embroidered traditional costume.
 They spoke some English, learned from American movies.

 “What can I getcha?”

 In the rooftop bar it cost $10 for a beer and $100 for a bottle of scotch.
-If you asked a waitress about that prominent sign in reception written in Georgian, a language that looks like caterpillars mating to westerners, she would try and translate.
+If you asked a waitress about that prominent sign in reception written in Georgian, a language that looks to westerners like caterpillars mating, she would try and translate.
 Something about guns.
 Not in hotel.
 Leave here.
 You geddit?
 Then she would suggest she came to your room tonight.
 You give me a present, not too expensive.

 If you asked the nervous-looking manager about the swimming pool he would tell you it was closed.
 There was too much blood in the pool after the recent shooting.
 And the saunas were closed as well.
 There had been some rapes.

 You would start to notice the young guys all round the Metechi, wearing leather jackets and tinted aviator sunglasses, looking a lot like the men who manned the roadblocks outside.
 You would see the pistol bulges along their ribs.

 After you dumped your bags in the room you might look down into the atrium, with its marble floor and tables and chairs, from the internal balcony.
 You might see two of those young men get in an argument.
 Shouting, pushing, then guns and bang-bang-bang and then everyone was lying on floor, trying to crawl under a table as the two men shot at each other in the middle of the hotel.

 Then, if you were smart, you booked the first airplane ticket out of Georgia.

 The Metechi Palace Hotel belonged to the Mkhedrioni, a militia group somewhere between patriotism and the mafia.
 Most of Georgia belonged to them.
 Their boss was a bank-robbing playwright politician.